 Chronic infection has been demonstrated in unvaccinated patients at autopsy, as the NIH found in a study published by the journal Nature in December of 2022.
 Among their cohort were two patients who "reported only mild or no respiratory symptoms and died with, not from, COVID-19, yet had SARS-CoV-2 RNA widely detected across the body and brain."
 There remains no evidence that vaccination can prevent chronic infection.

-As The John Snow Project and the journal Medical Review have noted in an editorial and review article, respectively, this phase of the disease could be asymptomatic until a breaking point or harm threshold is reached.
+As The John Snow Project and the journal Medical Review have noted in an editorial and review article, respectively, it is possible for this phase of the disease to be asymptomatic until a breaking point or harm threshold is reached.

 7. People who cannot access, fully benefit from, or tolerate the vaccines matter.